 - Always avoid inhaling fumes from dangerous chemicals

-Most work-related chemical burn injuries are covered by workers’ compensation, but every case is different and is treated on its own merits so it is best to speak with a chemical burn lawyer in Charleston.
+Most work-related chemical burn injuries are covered by workers’ compensation, but every case is different and is treated on its own merits so it is best to speak with a chemical burn lawyer.
 There are circumstances when a personal injury lawsuit may be the proper legal remedy for employees who are involved in chemical burn accidents.
-Our Charleston lawyers at Tiano O’Dell, PLLC are recognized as West Virginia Super Lawyers and Top 100 Trial Lawyers and have recovered settlements and court awards for thousands of clients over the years.
+Our West Virginia personal injury lawyers at Tiano O’Dell, PLLC are recognized as West Virginia Super Lawyers and Top 100 Trial Lawyers and have recovered settlements and court awards for thousands of clients over the years.

 Schedule a Consultation with a Chemical Burn Lawyer in West Virginia